Emplate/emplate-ios-sdk/README.md

 @interface ViewController : UIViewController <EMBeaconManagerDelegate>
 ```

 In your implementation of the ViewController you need to implement a delegate method for the BeaconManager.
 The method is _closestBeaconChangedTo_, and it's called every time the BeaconManager detects that the closest beacon has changed to a new one.
-Implement the method like this:
+Implement the method in the end of the ViewController.m like this:

 ``` objective-c
 - (void)beaconManager:(EMBeaconManager *)beaconManager closestBeaconChangedTo:(EMBeacon *)beacon